-If you have natural hair, you more than likely know there are a few hair typing systems out there that groups curls into subcategories by their shape, density, and porosity.
+If you have natural hair, you more than likely know there are a few hair typing systems out there that group curls into subcategories by their shape, density, and porosity.
 The most widely accepted hair typing chart comes from Michelle Breyer, the co-founder of the digital hair platform Naturally Curly.
 Type 4 hair is the most coil-like and kinky out of the four groups, which means it is most prone to shrinkage and frizz.

 Since there are so many similarities between the type 4 subcategories, it can be difficult to tell what makes 4B different from 4A and 4C.
 To make a long story short, the shape between these three is very much alike, but the density and coarseness are distinct.
 Type 4B has a Z-shaped pattern rather than a defined curl pattern.
 These strands have sharp bends and are tightly coiled, and can be wiry to the touch.
 If you're struggling to identify your exact curl type, try this handy, stylist-approved guide.